girobusan/bfonteditor/README.md

 Bugs
 ----

-Wrong character displayed in editor winow on load. `just select any other.
+Wrong character displayed in editor winow on load.
+Just select any other.
 Will fix soon.